 \section{Introduction}

-Mobile robot fleets are increasingly being deployed to move goods across campuses, in warehouse, and around cities.
+Mobile robot fleets are increasingly used to transport goods across campuses, warehouses, and urban environments.
 Starship Technologies, for example, operates thousands of sidewalk delivery robots that collectively travel tens of kilometers per robot per day~\cite{Jordan_2023}.
-Since locomotion dominates the energy profile of ground robots~\cite{wu2023review}, fleet travel distance becomes a direct proxy for energy expenditure.
-Classical planners, such as the Hungarian assignment algorithm~\cite{kuhn1955hungarian} and the capacitated vehicle routing problem (CVRP)~\cite{ralphs2003capacitated}, minimize distance only for direct source-to-goal trips.
-This overlooks a simple but powerful idea: if robots exchange loads at well-chosen rendezvous points, the fleet can avoid redundant long-haul travel and improve delivery efficiency. \Cref{fig:concept} illustrates how direct source-to-goal transport leads to redundant long-haul motion, whereas relay-based coordination can concentrate package flow.
+Since locomotion dominates the energy consumption of ground robots~\cite{wu2023review}, fleet travel distance serves as a practical proxy for energy expenditure.
+Classical planners such as the Hungarian assignment algorithm~\cite{kuhn1955hungarian} and the Capacitated Vehicle Routing Problem (CVRP)~\cite{ralphs2003capacitated} optimize direct source-to-goal transportation, but overlook a simple opportunity: if robots exchange loads at well-chosen relay points, fleets can reduce redundant long-haul travel and improve delivery efficiency. \Cref{fig:concept} illustrates how direct source-to-goal transport leads to redundant long-haul motion, whereas relay-based coordination can concentrate package flow.

-Relays are not just a theoretical construct; they are already central to large-scale logistics.
-Amazon, for example, has deployed more than 750,000 robots across its fulfillment network, where bins and packages are shuttled to fixed transfer stations and robotic arms before moving downstream for packaging and outbound loading \cite{Greenawalt_2024}.
-These structured depots simplify coordination but constrain flexibility, since relay points are predefined rather than optimized.
-In contrast, campus- and city-scale deployments operate in unstructured environments where exchanges could occur opportunistically at intersections, sidewalks, or hallways.
-What is missing is a principled framework for selecting and scheduling relays in such settings.
-Our work addresses this gap by elevating relays from an incidental mechanism to a strategic design primitive for multi-robot delivery.
+Relays are already central to large-scale logistics.
+Amazon, for instance, has deployed more than 750,000 robots in fulfillment operations where packages move through fixed transfer stations and robotic workcells before downstream processing~\cite{Greenawalt_2024}.
+Such structured depots simplify coordination, but they also limit flexibility because relay sites are predefined rather than optimized.
+In contrast, campus- and city-scale deployments operate in open environments where exchanges could occur opportunistically at intersections, sidewalks, or hallways.
+What remains missing is a principled framework for selecting and coordinating relay locations in open environments.
+Our work addresses this gap by treating relays not as incidental handoffs, but as a design primitive for multi-robot delivery.

-We propose \emph{Voronoi-Constrained Steiner Tree Relay Coordination Planning} (VCST-RCP), a two-stage framework that utilizes relays as a central design primitive for multi-robot delivery.
-Stage~1 constructs a sparse \emph{Steiner relay trunk}~(\Cref{def:SRT}) by combining geometric Voronoi interfaces with graph-theoretic Steiner optimization~\cite{hwang1992steiner}, concentrating motion through energy-efficient backbones.
-Stage~2 synthesizes robot-level timelines that realize pickup, relay, and delivery, explicitly accounting for non-zero service times at these locations and capacity limits of the robots.
-This decomposition yields plans that are both energy-aware and operationally feasible.
-Classical assignment and routing approaches scale poorly because every package triggers a direct trip, compounding redundant long-haul motion.
-VCST-RCP demonstrates how structured relays unlock structural savings that amplify with scale, offering a principled path to energy-efficient fleet coordination.